jehayesms/jean-hayes-ai-analytics/_posts/2025-07-22-use-azure-aI-content-understanding-and-natural-language-to-extract-data -from-complex-documents.md

 ![Instructors and Sessions]({{ "/assets/images/2-catalog.png" | relative_url }})

-For my database or lakehouse table, I  want to have a row by each course section number.
-With the course name and description at the the course level, I need to populate those in each row for each course section.
+For my database or lakehouse table, I want a row by each course section number.
+With the course name and description being at the the course level, I somehow need to populate those fields for each row as well.
 I also need to get the instructor name either from the course level or from the course section level, depending on where it is located in the document.
-There is no course end date, but I could calculate it based on the course start date and the number of sessions.
+There is no course end date, but I'd like to have it calculated based on the course start date and the number of sessions.

-To automate, data extraction by labeling would be difficult.
-You could try defining a table but Document Intelligence expects consistent columns and rows.
+To automate, data extraction by just labeling would be difficult.
+You could try defining a table layout in Document Intelligence, but it expects consistent columns and rows.
 You would have to label a lot of documents and the model would struggle with inconsistent layouts or nested data.

 However, **Azure AI Content Understanding** is designed to handle exactly these kinds of challenges.
 Instead of relying on labeled training data and rigid templates, it allows you to describe what you want to extract using natural language.